MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 - **1**: Users will not be able to sign-in using their work or school account or organization premium account

 >[!Note]
->- Setting any value other than 1, or not setting a value at all will allow users to access Power Automate Desktop.
-When all registry keys are set to 1, users will not be able to login to Power Automate Desktop with any type of account.
+>- Setting any value other than 1, or not setting a value at all will allow users to access for desktop.
+When all registry keys are set to 1, users will not be able to login to Power Automate for desktop with any type of account.

-## Restricting access to Power Automate Desktop
+## Restricting access to Power Automate for desktop

-In order to restrict access to Power Automate Desktop on a workstation with Windows 10, use [Applocker](/windows/security/threat-protection/windows-defender-application-control/applocker/applocker-overview).
+In order to restrict access to Power Automate for desktop on a workstation with Windows 10, use [Applocker](/windows/security/threat-protection/windows-defender-application-control/applocker/applocker-overview).

-## Configure Power Automate Desktop to interact with a corporate proxy server
+## Configure Power Automate for desktop to interact with a corporate proxy server

-IT administrators, may set the following registry keys, to configure the Power Automate Desktop’s interaction with a corporate proxy server.
+IT administrators, may set the following registry keys, to configure the Power Automate’s interaction with a corporate proxy server.

 | | |
 |---|---|